peppelinux/draft-demarco-acme-openid-federation/draft-demarco-acme-openid-federation.md

 SHOULD be revoked by its Credential Issuer, if not expired.

-A Requestor SHOULD request the revocation of its X.509 Certificate when the related when the related cryptographic material is revoked and published in the Federation Historical Key Registry.
+A Requestor SHOULD request the revocation of its X.509 Certificate when the related cryptographic material is revoked and published in the Federation Historical Key Registry.

 The X.509 Certficate revocation request is defined in the [Section